8 Cheap Ski Resorts You Can Actually Afford…

 Hotel to try…

-Eco hotel with four stars (that’s a lot round here) and its own bowling alley!
+Eco hotel with four stars (that’s a lot around here) and its own bowling alley!

 Borovets, Bulgaria

-The Rila Mountains…I’ll bet a fair amount you’ve never heard of them, but it’s probably where you’re headed if you’re considering Bulgaria as a ski destination.
-And, what’s more, it’s Rila nice.
+The Rila Mountains…I’ll bet a fair amount you’ve never heard of them, but it’s probably where you’re headed if you’re considering Bulgaria as a ski destination and for good reason!
+They have some great slopes.

-An hour and a half from Sofia (plenty of direct flights from the UK, though probably Luton), this post-communist state has transformed itself into a trendy destination, and the ski action is very respectable.
+An hour and a half from Sofia (plenty of direct flights from the UK), this space has transformed itself into a trendy destination, and the ski action is very respectable.

 Alpine-like Borovets is also famous for cross-country skiing, if that takes your fancy, though standard downhill skiing is where the resort really shines.